GameFoundry/bsf/Documentation/Manuals/Native/gpuBuffers.md

 ===============
 [TOC]

 GPU buffers (also known as generic buffers) allow you to provide data to a **GpuProgram** similar as a texture.
 In particular they are very similar to a one-dimensional texture.
 They aren't constrained by size limitations like a texture, and allow each entry in the buffer to be more complex than just a primitive data type.
 This allows you to provide your GPU programs with complex data easily.
-In Banshee they are represented using the @ref bs::ct::GpuBuffer "ct::GpuBuffer" type.
+In bs::f they are represented using the @ref bs::ct::GpuBuffer "ct::GpuBuffer" type.

 # Creation {#gpuBuffers_a}
 To create a **ct::GpuBuffer** you must fill out a @ref bs::GPU_BUFFER_DESC "GPU_BUFFER_DESC" structure and call the @ref bs::ct::GpuBuffer::create "ct::GpuBuffer::create()" method.
 At minimum you need to provide: